dextritus/CarND-Vehicle-Detection/writeup.md

 The threshold value for the heatmap proved to be very important parameter to tune.
 A higher value will result in fewer false positives, but with a much tighter bounding box.

 A possible improvement to reduce the false positives even further is to look at a window of video frames, and check if a detected car appears again in the next frames, within a certain region around the detected car in the current frame.
+This would also result in a smoother bounding box, through averaging between frames.
+However, this technique would result in a delay in detecting a car, which might be a problem in case of emergencies.

+ There is a small positive on the ground for a split second, at around second 40, due to some shadows that bring sturcture to the road.
+This could have been eliminated using the techique mentioned in this paragraph.

-In order to speed up the processing time, I would first start with a large scale window, and if a car is present, refine the search with smaller and smaller windows, in order to make sure the detection is not a false positive, and also to identify the bounding box for the car.
+In order to speed up the processing time, I would first start with a large scale window, and if a car is detected, refine the search with smaller and smaller windows, in order to make sure the detection is not a false positive, and also to identify the bounding box for the car.